pranabekka/pranabekka.github.io/content/super-supportive.md

 +++

 For the last few months,
-I open a tab at least two days in a week, and I refresh it every few minutes or hours, in the hope that a new release is made, and I rejoice for every chapter released.
+I open a tab at least two days a week, and I refresh it every few minutes or hours, in the hope that a new release is made, and I rejoice for every chapter released.